TouchBistro/tb/README.md

     ```sh
     brew tap touchbistro/tap git@github.com:TouchBistro/homebrew-tap.git
     ```
+3. Make sure you have [Docker for Mac](https://docs.docker.com/docker-for-mac/install/) installed.
+    Go to `Preferences` > `Advanced` and set the following settings:
+    - CPUs: 3
+    - Memory: 10.0 GiB
+    - Swap: 1.0 GiB

-3. Create a GitHub Access Token
+4. Create a GitHub Access Token
     - Create the token with the `repo` box checked in the list of permissions.
 Follow the instructions [here](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) to learn more.
         - Make sure you copy the token when you create it!
     - After the token has been created, enable SSO for it.